Moldir28/20-MiniProjects-VanillaJavaScript/README.md

 - Upon clicking on the button the text is read
 - Drop down custom textarea, where the typed text can be read loud
 - Select options with different voices

+### 14. Memory Cards
+- Create cards that flip the question/answer
+- View prev/next cards with question/answer
+- Clear the cards from the local storage wth clear button
+- Add new cards with question/answer and save it to the local storage